lim147/P0-exception/README.md

       Will be compiled as:
       ```
       y ← read()
+      if (y = 0) then throw zerodiv else b = x div y
+      ```
+      In the implementation level, `zerodiv` matches to the integer exception tag `111`, therefore, the above code is the same as:
+      ```
+      y ← read()
       if (y = 0) then throw 111 else b = x div y
       ```

     In general, `P0` tags all expressions (ie. `a/b`) with potential exceptions, and check every possible steps that may cause exceptions.
 After compilation, such debugging code will be embedded silently into the compiled program as well.

-*Note: more details of the implementation of exception handling will be updated along the process of implementing the project*
+*Note: more details of the implementation of exception handling is available in [Wiki-Implementation](https://gitlab.cas.mcmaster.ca/cs4tb3-winter22/group-12/-/wikis/Implementation)*

 <br/>